intelagense/rwxrob/faq/README.md

 You ask.
 I answer, usually.

+## Why the sunglasses?

+Sometimes in the morning my eyes hurt enough from the lights (for streaming) that I just do the easy thing and where glasses and/or a cap.
+Plus, it makes me look like Chuck from that one episode, and I love Chuck.

 ## Do you do code reviews?

 No. Not unless I am mentoring you.
 That said, you can still ask in the